Positive Pedalers: History

 Positive Pedalers originated in the second California AIDS Ride in 1995.
 Jonathon Pon, a participant in the first California AIDS Ride, recognized a need to recognize and support HIV-positive riders on that ride.
 In California AIDS Ride 3 (1996), Jonathon Pon, Donald David Ferhenbach and others formally launched Positive Pedalers.
 Jonathon Pon worked with the San Francisco AIDS Foundation to secure a telephone number and mailing address for Positive Pedalers.
 That year, the first Positive Pedalers Board was formed.

 The group gained recognition and community support in the following few years.
 Pallotta TeamWorks, the company that produced the California AIDS Ride, and the two beneficiaries, San Francisco AIDS Foundation and the L.A.
 Gay & Lesbian Center, split in 2002, with the Foundation and the Center holding its first AIDS/LifeCycle within a few weeks of the final California AIDS Ride.
 Positive Pedalers maintained neutrality in the conflict between Pallotta TeamWorks and the two organizations, with members of Positive Pedalers participating in both events.

 Today, Positive Pedalers has a strong relationship with AIDS/LifeCycle.

+Positive Pedalers for Mental Wellness raises awareness and funds.